-If you go to Tokyo and are not going to go on at least a day trip to Mount Fuji, then I must stop you and ask you to reconsider your decision.
-Okay, thought it through?
-You’re going?
-Great!
-So, now that you know that Mount Fuji is on the Pacific coast of central Honshu, just southwest of Tokyo, it only makes sense that I tell you how to get from Tokyo to Mt.
-Fuji!
+If you're heading to Tokyo and don't have a Mount Fuji day trip on your list, I’ve got to stop you right there and ask you to rethink that decision.
+Thought it through?
+You’re in?
+Awesome!
+Now that you know Mount Fuji is located on the Pacific coast of central Honshu, just southwest of Tokyo, let’s talk about how you can get from Tokyo to Mount Fuji!

-It straddles both the Shizuoka and Yamanashi prefectures with Gotemba to the east, Fujiyoshida to the north, Fujinomiya to the southwest, and Fuji to the south, so you can also visit these cities when around there.
-But the best way to get from Tokyo to Mount Fuji depends on your priorities and preferences.
-Here's a breakdown of the three main options, plus a couple of other mix-and-match routes!
+The mountain sits between the Shizuoka and Yamanashi prefectures, with Gotemba to the east, Fujiyoshida to the north, Fujinomiya to the southwest, and Fuji to the south.
+These cities are worth exploring too when you're in the area.
+But your best route to Mount Fuji from Tokyo really depends on your plans.
+Here’s a breakdown of the top three ways to get there, plus a few mix-and-match routes for good measure!

 How do I get to Mt.
 Fuji from Tokyo?